adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

 ## Name convention and loading

 Framework will load any file (except \*.test.js files) and initi is a http module.
 But the default name on the file will be a route name.
-But this behavior can be changed by providing own **getExpressPath** function
+But this behavior can be changed by providing own **getHttpPath** function

 For sample above